-In spring 2022, IASC Europe & CIS will host a colloquium series featuring presentations by international speakers.
+In spring 2022, IASC Europe & CIS hosted a colloquium series featuring presentations by international speakers.

-Thematically, the presentations within the series will be dedicated to policy issues related to the commons and bringing on the one hand, the commons knowledge and on the other hand, policy and practice closer in Europe & CIS and beyond.
+Thematically, the presentations within the series were dedicated to policy issues related to the commons and bringing on the one hand, the commons knowledge and on the other hand, policy and practice closer in Europe & CIS and beyond.

 IASC Europe & CIS wants to support the communication among IASC members to facilitate content-based exchange and cross-disciplinary networking.

-All colloquium meetings will take place on Thursdays from 13:30 to 15:00 CET and will be presented virtually via Zoom.
+All colloquium meetings took place on Thursdays from 13:30 to 15:00 CET and presented virtually via Zoom.

-This event is primarily for IASC members, but non-IASC members have the possibility to join the meetings as well.
-Non-IASC members are asked to write a brief email to Tobias Haller and Ilkhom Soliev (rct[at]europe.iasc-commons.org) indicating their interest.
+This event was primarily for IASC members, but non-IASC members had the possibility to join the meetings as well.
+Non-IASC members were asked to write a brief email to Tobias Haller and Ilkhom Soliev indicating their interest.

-The table below has the dates for planning and will be gradually updated to provide more detailed information on speakers and topics for each date.
+The table below provides detailed information on speakers and topics for each date.

 Date